saifuddin662/Human-Action-Recognition/README.md

-# A Deep residual learnig for human action recognition
+# A Deep residual learning for human action recognition

 Train, predict, visualize, and produce class-activation map animations for deep learning models in Keras using pre-trained models as their basis.